 Give a gift in memory

-See all the ways your loved one can be remembered below.
-For gifts received in memory, we will add your loved one’s name and the date they passed away to our Never Forget Book of Remembrance, on permanent display at our Head Office.
+There are a number of ways your loved one can be remembered detailed below.
+For each gift received in memory, we will add your loved one’s name and the date they passed away to our Never Forget Book of Remembrance, on permanent display at our Head Office.
 Visitors are very welcome to come and visit the Book at:

 The Royal British Legion